kahanu/HttpBaseDemo/README.md

 ## How to Use
 To run this demo enter two commands in the folder path:

-To start the NodeJs server, open another command-prompt or shell and enter:
+To start the NodeJs server, open a command-prompt or shell and enter:

 ```javascript
 npm run server
 ```

-To start the Angular project, open a command-prompt or shell and enter:
+To start the Angular project, open a second command-prompt or shell and enter:

 ```javascript
 npm start